Chaudhry Ali Akbar Khan: Political career

 In 1951, he contested in the provincial election and was elected to the Provincial Assembly of Punjab from Lyallpur.
 He was inducted in the cabinet of chief minister Malik Feroz Khan Noon in April 1953, serving as the Education Minister of Punjab until 1955.
 In addition, he was given the portfolios of jails, information, law, public relations and village-aid.
 During his tenure as minister for education, he helped establish several educational institutions including the Cadet College Hasan Abdal.

 In 1953, Khan represented the government of Pakistan at the coronation of Elizabeth II.
 After returning from diplomatic assignments abroad in 1962, he contested in elections and was elected to the National Assembly of Pakistan from his constituency in Samundri in 1964.
 He was inducted in the cabinet of president Ayub Khan and served as the federal Minister for Home and Kashmir Affairs from 1965 to 1966.
 Khan's tenure coincided with the 1965 Indo-Pakistani War, during which he visited and discharged duties on the war front in Azad Kashmir.

 Diplomatic career

-Khan was appointed as Pakistan's first ambassador to Sudan from 1957 to 1958.
+Khan was appointed Pakistan's first ambassador to Sudan from 1957 to 1958.
 He was also concurrently accredited to Ethiopia.
-In 1958, he was appointed as the ambassador to Saudi Arabia, a post he held until 1962 with concurrent accreditation to Yemen and Somalia.
+In 1958, he was appointed the ambassador to Saudi Arabia, a post he held until 1962 with concurrent accreditation to Yemen and Somalia.
 As the envoy in Riyadh, he established the Pakistan Embassy School in Jeddah in 1959 to serve the children of Pakistani expatriates living in the kingdom.